 You must take the exam, if you wish to live with your partner or spouse in the Netherlands.
 Also if your are a spiritual counsellor, you have to take this exam.

 You do not have to take the exam in one of the following situations:

 Are you sending the application by post?
 Please then enclose a regular copy or a certified copy of the diplomas or certificates.
 Never send the original by post.

 If you think you are unable to pass the exam due to very special individual circumstances, you state this in the form.
-You use the 'Appendix Civic Integration Examination Abroad' (of the application form).
+You use the Appendix Civic Integration Examination Abroad (of the application form).
 You have to attach documentary evidence showing you are unable to pass the exam.

 Dutch representation.
 The Dutch representation will appoint a medical examiner who will conduct a medical examination.
 This examination costs money.
-The physician also fills in a medical questionnaire.
-He sends the form to the IND.
+The physician also fills in a medical questionnaire and sends the form to the IND.
 You will receive a copy of this.
 You attach this copy to your application form.
 The medical questionnaire may not be older than 6 months upon submitting the application.

 Do you not meet this requirement, but you do have a physical or mental impairment?
 In assessing your application for exemption, the IND will then also take in account other individual special circumstances.

 The civic integration examination abroad costs €150.
 There is a self-study pack available that you can purchase to prepare yourself for the exam.
 You are not obligated to make use of the self-study pack.
 Further information on how to prepare yourself for the exam, can be found on the website Naar Nederland.

 You may register for the civic integration examination abroad yourself, for your partner or for someone else.
 You can register for all 3 parts of the exams or just for one part.
 To register, you complete the digital registration form.